d2tsb/Population/README.md

 ## Features:
 It features a terminal UI written in ANSI-ESCAPE.
 The TUI shows the current state of the Agentclusters.
+It also displays the average grade count of the agents.

 Lightweight and efficient selfwritten container datastructure 'Vector.h', which replaces the <vector> stdlib.